janejanejam/D3-challenge/README.md

 # Project: Health Risks vs. Lack of Healthcare by State

 ## Objective:
-Analyze data from U.S. Census Bureau and the Behavorial Risk Factor Surveillance System to study correlations between demographics and health risks by state.
+Analyze data from U.S. Census Bureau and the Behavioral Risk Factor Surveillance System to study correlations between demographics and health risks by state.

 ## Tools:
 * Javascript